allanhortle/melbourneevangelicalchurch.com.au/index.markdown

 Rob Martin (Director of City Bible Forum) and John are starting an apologetics training group this year.
 Please speak to [John] if you’re interested in being a part of it.

 ***

-## Word In Song
-_Sat May 2.
-Bundoora Pres - 3/19 Enterprise Dr Bundoora_

-Come and explore what God’s Word has to say about truth and creativity, and touching our souls through music!
-Specialised music training workshops available.
-Register at [wordinsong.com.au](http://wordinsong.com.au)

-***